Jack O'Brien (director): Recent and planned projects

 He was expected to be the director of a new stage musical on Harry Houdini, produced by Scott Sanders and David Rockwell with the music being composed by Stephen Schwartz.
 Original star Hugh Jackman dropped out of the project in December 2013.
 Plans for a reading in December 2013 with out-of-town tryouts and then a Broadway premiere are presumably on hold; the musical had aimed for the 2015–16 Broadway season.

 He directed several workshops of the musical adaptation of Catch Me If You Can, working together with Jerry Mitchell, who has choreographed many of O'Brien's musicals.
 The Broadway production opened in April 2011.

 He also directed Andrew Lloyd Webber's sequel to The Phantom of the Opera, Love Never Dies, which opened in London on March 9, 2010.

-In 2009 he directed the premiere of the Michael Jacobs play Impressionism at the Schoenfeld Theatre, starring Jeremy Irons and Joan Allen.
+In 2009, he directed the premiere of the Michael Jacobs play Impressionism at the Schoenfeld Theatre, starring Jeremy Irons and Joan Allen.
 He served as the director for the 2015–16 North American tour of The Sound of Music.
 O'Brien directed the Broadway production of Charlie and the Chocolate Factory, which opened on Broadway in 2017.

-In 2020 he will direct the West End revival of Hairspray, due to be staged at the London Coliseum for a limited 12 week run.
-It will see O'Brien reunited with fellow original production member Jerry Mitchell, who will once again act as choreographer.
-The new production will also have Michael Ball reprise his Olivier Award winning role of Edna Turnblad.
+In 2021, he directed the West End revival of Hairspray, staged at the London Coliseum for a limited 12-week run.
+It saw O'Brien reunited with fellow original production member Jerry Mitchell, who once again acted as choreographer.
+The new production also had Michael Ball reprise his Olivier Award winning role of Edna Turnblad.

-In 2022 he will publish a handbook about directing based on his experiences, Jack in the Box: or, How to Goddamn Direct.
+In 2022, he published a handbook about directing based on his experiences, Jack in the Box: or, How to Goddamn Direct.

+In Fall 2024, O'Brien directed The Roommate by Jen Silverman on Broadway, starring Patti Lupone and Mia Farrow at the Booth Theatre.